martijnhoekstra/ensime-sublime/README.md

 ### Configure Ensime-Sublime plugin

+If you are doing development on the plugin - add this step, so you can set it to try whilst working on the server.
 1. Open the Ensime plugin configuration at `Preference -> Package Settings -> Ensime -> Settings - User`.
 2. Add the below entry to the file:
 ```